Annual Benefit Statements

 Are the retirement benefit estimates shown on my Annual Benefit Statement what I can expect to receive when I retire?

-Your statement includes information like your membership entry date, reciprocal status, years of service credit, and your highest average compensation as of the end of the fiscal year.
+Your statement includes information like your membership entry date, years of service credit (including purchased service), and your highest average compensation as of the end of the fiscal year.
 It also includes your total employee contributions, designated beneficiaries, and retirement benefit estimates for up to three future dates.

 Please review the information on your statement carefully and notify MCERA of any potential discrepancies as soon as possible.

 Why did some of my data change unexpectedly compared to last year?

 The estimated benefit amounts shown on your statement are projections based on information we currently have in our system.
 Changes in your membership, tier, final average compensation, work schedule, plan provisions or laws may change your actual future retirement benefit amount.